Identity Does Not Scale Enforcement

 Scale increases enforcement demand.

-As complexity and volume grow, systems require stronger and more explicit enforcement, not softer assumptions about behavior.
+As complexity and volume grow, systems require stronger enforcement, not softer assumptions about behavior.
 Identity does not scale; mechanisms do.

 A disciplined system hardens as it grows.